flatironinstitute/sciware/README.md

 - Sep 24--Oct 1, 2020 [Git](https://flatironinstitute.github.io/sciware-swc-2020-09-git/) with Software Carpentry
 - Nov 06, 2020 [Functions](12_Functions): what is a function, when and how to write them, code structure and strategies
 - Mar 04, 2021 [Debugging](13_Debugging): a whirlwind tour of various debugging tools
+- Apr 29, 2021 [Testing and Packaging Workshop](14_TestingPackaging): a hands-on workshop for building and running tests in a python package